-(See §§15.1.3 and 15.10.4)
+See §§15.1.3 and 15.10.4

-The School of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics offer a five-year integrated program of ★150 leading to Bachelor of Science and a Bachelor of Arts degrees.
+The Faculty of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics offer a five-year integrated program of $\star$ 150 leading to Bachelor of Science and Bachelor of Arts degrees.
 A better academic understanding of the Aboriginal use of resources can prepare students to work effectively in various contexts where knowledge of Aboriginal and Treaty rights and issues is required.
-These Combined Degrees between Environmental and Conservation Sciences and Native Studies are a means for students to specialize in the management of Aboriginal resources.
-The program is open to both Native and non-Native applicants.
-Enrolment management procedures of the School of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics will apply for all years of the program.
+The Combined Degrees between Environmental and Conservation Sciences and Native Studies are a means for students to specialize in the management of Aboriginal resources.
+The major in the Combined Degrees program is Human Dimensions of Environmental Management.
+Enrolment management procedures of the Faculty of Native Studies and the Faculty of Agriculture, Forestry, and Home Economics will apply for all years of the program.

-Students will remain in the Faculty or School to which they were admitted for the duration of their program.
+Students will remain in the Faculty to which they were admitted for the duration of their program.